 Experience economy & the unlimited golf concept

-I hope it is obvious to you that even golf tourists are looking for experience-based holidays.
+I hope it is clear to you that even golf tourists are seeking experience-based holidays.

-Golf tourists are looking for doing stuff and not buying stuff.
+Golf tourists are looking to do stuff and not buy things.
 Just think of the initiative of the PGA Catalunya Resort‘s (Spain) on-site vineyard, the Macdonald Monchique Resort & Spa (Portugal) is offering the opportunity to cycle and trek + improve self-awareness by wellness services.

 Accenture says in its Travel Trends 2018 report:

-• It is highly recommended to come up with intelligence based modules that are flexible and adapt to the traveler.
-This way travel agencies can ensure the best combination of services and products, to offer a customized experience package.
+- It is highly recommended to develop intelligence-based modules that are flexible and adaptable to the traveler.
+This way, travel agencies can ensure the best combination of services and products to offer a customized experience package.

-So why not to offer an unlimited golf experience?
+So why not offer an unlimited golf experience?

 The status symbols are changing as well.
-In the past, it used to be our car, or house or mobile showed our status today what matters is the experience we have and go through.
+In the past, our car, house, or mobile used to show our status; today, what matters is the experience we have and go through.

 Social media and mobile technology have got a big role in this change as we like to share our selfie photos in social media (see the French example above: Les Golfs d’Hardelot) by a single click or even to have a live video (see Facebook Live, Periscope etc.).